 5. Gay people don’t have kids

-One of the saddest myths about gay people is that thy cannot have kids and even if they do, they will make their children gay.
-That is far from true and downright ridiculous.
+One of the saddest myths about gay people is that they cannot have kids and even if they do, they will turn their children gay.
+That is far from true, not to mention downright ridiculous.

-Gay people have kids and they either adopt or they use alternative methods such as surrogacy.
+Gay people have kids – they either adopt or use alternative methods such as surrogacy.
 And no their kids are not necessarily gay just because their parents are.
 There is, in fact, no evidence which can prove otherwise.

 7. Gay people flaunt their sexuality

-If holding hands or being intimate publicly is flaunting then heterosexuals should stop flaunting their sexuality as well.
+If holding hands or being intimate publicly is flaunting, then heterosexuals should stop flaunting their sexuality as well.
 Come on.
 This is the 21st century.
-Are we really going to start bashing people for these things now?
+Are we really going to start judging people for these things now?

-This isn’t even one of the gay misconceptions but rather just a conservative point of view.
+This isn’t only a gay misconception, but also an overall restrictive point of view.
 Well, wake up.
 The world is different now.
 Love is love and we are here to show it!

 Related Reading: Couples and social media PDA: To share or not to share?

-8. Gay people don’t need precautions while sex
+8. Gay people don’t need precautions during sex

 They do!
 Protection is always a must, regardless of your sexual orientation.
-The lack of sexual education has allowed a lot of myths about lgbtq unnecessarily poison people’s minds.
+The lack of sexual education has allowed a lot of myths about LGBTQIA+ people and unnecessarily poisons people’s minds.
 Even if one is gay or lesbian, practicing safe sex is always advised.